josephwilk/stereotype/README.md

 ##Why does this project exists?

-Stereotype is based on a simple idea:
+Stereotype aims to help make your tests more reaable.
+It does this with a simple idea:

->When you create test data in a test you should focus on the data that matters, push the rest out to defaults
+>Your test should focus on the data that matters for that specific test.
+Any other default/extra data is noise masking the intention of your test.

-Which provides greater clarity in your tests.

 ##What is a Stereotype?